Russian Pirozhki, a recipe made from a sour cream dough and filled with minced meat. A delicious snack from Russia where it's streetfood.

 Sour cream dough

-- Mix in the bowl of a food processor the flour, salt and baking powder.
+- Mix in the bowl of a food processor the flour, salt, and baking powder.1½ cups flour, ¼ teaspoon baking powder, ¼ teaspoon salt

 - Add the butter and pulse several times until you've got coarse crumbs.
-(If you don't have a food processor then put all the ingredients in a large bowl and cut with two knives the butter in small pieces until you have a coarse grain.
+(If you don't have a food processor then put all the ingredients in a large bowl and cut with two knives the butter in small pieces until you have a coarse grain.1 stick butter

-- Add the egg and sour cream and pulse 3 times.
+- Add the egg and sour cream and pulse 3 times.1 egg yolk, 5 tablespoons sour cream

 - Put the dough onto a lightly floured work surface and knead a bit.

-- Add the onions and stir-fry for 3 minutes, until translucent.
+- Add the onions and stir-fry for 3 minutes, until translucent.2 onions

-- Allow to cool to room temperature and store in the refrigerator until use.
+- Allow cooling to room temperature and store in the refrigerator until use.

 - Line a baking sheet with parchment paper.